Van de Wetering

 Van de Wetering is a Dutch toponymic surname, meaning "from/of the (drainage) channel".
 Among spelling variants are Watering, Weetering and Weteringh.
 Many waters in the Netherlands have the name as well a number of towns, themselves named after a wetering, e.g. Wetering, Nieuwe-Wetering, Nieuwe-Wetering, and Oude Wetering.
 Forms without the article (Van Wetering etc.) likely refer to such a settlement.
-People with these names name include:
+People with these names include: